Responsive

 For any implemented approach, another challenge becomes what/if to perform an automatic rollback if a test execution fails.
 If it is closely tied to GitOps synchronization, your GitOps tool might have this possibility built in to trigger a rollback.
 If you are running your tests out-of-bounds, you will likely need some manual process to troubleshoot and figure out what caused your test(s) to fail and consequently rollback your application (or infrastructure) to a previous state.

-A 3-stage approach to Testing in GitOps
+A 3-stage Approach to Testing in GitOps

 As often, there is no single solution to the above challenge, so let’s start with a basic approach from which you can evolve in line with your specific needs.